artemyk/dynpy/docs/tutorial.rst

 Random walkers
 --------------

-:doc`dynpy.graphdynamics` provides tools to study dynamics on graphs.
-Here is a :simple example of how to initialize and plot several steps of a random walker :on Zachary's karate club network
+:doc:`dynpy.graphdynamics` provides tools to study dynamics on graphs.
+Here is a simple example of how to initialize and plot several steps of a random walker on Zachary's karate club network

 .. plot::
     :include-source: